dwbutler/logstash-logger/README.md

    immediately.
 In my testing, it took Ruby about 4 seconds to notice the receiving end was down and start raising exceptions.
 Since logstash listeners over TCP/UDP do not acknowledge received messages, it's not possible to know which log messages to re-send.
+ * When `sync` is turned off, Ruby may buffer data internally before writing to the IO device.
+This is why you may not see messages written immediately to a UDP or TCP socket, even though LogStashLogger's buffer is periodically flushed.

 ## Full Buffer